 - teaching credentials.4

-A state licensing board may use the conviction against you in deciding whether to grant or renew your license or credential.
+A state licensing board may use the conviction against you in deciding whether to grant or renew your professional license or credential.
 However, it will probably look more favorably on your application if the drunk or drugged driving conviction has been expunged.
 (See our page on jobs you can’t get with a DUI).

 Driving under the influence is a “priorable” offense in California.
 This means that DUI penalties increase with each conviction accumulated within a ten-year window.
+It does not matter if the prior cases were expunged.6

 Misdemeanor (“summary”) probation for a drunk/drugged driving conviction typically lasts three years (but can be as many as five).
 Felony (“formal”) probation in California is equally long.

 This is a long time to wait to gain the benefits of an expungement.
-Though California law offers a process for getting probation for driving under the influence terminated early — for example, after 18 months.
+California law offers a process for getting probation for driving under the influence terminated early — for example, after 18 months.

 How do I get an early termination of DUI probation in California?

-To get an early termination of DUI probation, you must file a petition for early termination with the court.7 The court has the discretion to grant the petition if:
+You must file a petition for early termination with the court.7 The court has the discretion to grant the petition if:

 - Secure gainful employment,